-To locate an SNA, Rrefer to the planning maps and to SCHED6 for the schedule of significant natural areas
+• Refer to SCHED6 for the schedule of significant natural areas

 The Act requires the plan to protect areas of significant indigenous vegetation and significant habitats of indigenous fauna.
-At the time of drafting this plan, national guidance in the form of a draft The National Policy Statement on for Indigenous Biodiversity 2023 provides was being considered to provide a framework for strengthening indigenous biodiversity management.
+At the time of drafting this plan, national guidance in the form of a draft National Policy Statement on Indigenous Biodiversity was being considered to provide a framework for strengthening indigenous biodiversity management.
 The Waikato Regional Policy Statement (WRPS) also requires the plan to protect these areas and to avoid their loss or degradation in the first instance.
 The WRPS only allows impacts to be remedied, mitigated or offset (in this order) where the adverse effects are unavoidable.
 In order to meet this high threshold, most councils identify and map these areas as SNAs (Significant Natural Areas).